w3f/Grants-Program/applications/Jeton_Network_follow_up.md

 ## Development Roadmap :nut_and_bolt:

 ### Overview
-* **Total Estimated Duration:** 1 months
+* **Total Estimated Duration:** 3 months
 * **Full-time equivalent (FTE):** 1-2 FTE
 * **Total Costs:** 30.000 USD

-Optional is the a full game of connect four for additional 10.000 USD, with a timeline to finish end of 2021, the full video serie.
+Optional is the milestone 4 a full tutorial for a game of "connect four" for additional 10.000 USD, with a timeline to finish end of 2021, the tutorial video serie.

 ### Milestone 1: SubstrateNetApi — Rework and Documentation of the Substrate .NET API
 * **Estimated Duration:** 1 month